Before Baby - Week 2

 What are the most common causes of infertility?

-In women, there are four main causes of infertility:
+In women, the main causes of infertility are:

 - Ovulation issues or irregular periods – not ovulating, or having irregular or no periods

 - Polycystic ovarian syndrome (PCOS) – this common hormone problem is the leading cause of infertility